-The requirements to conduct both desk and field audits were defined by DOH within the RFP.
+The requirements to conduct both desk and field audits were defined by DOH within the Request for Proposal (RFP) and reviewed and approved by DOH upon award of the Contract.
 The approved desk audit approach was focused on reasonableness of test outcomes compared to DOH expectations and risk-based test procedures designed to indicate the risk of non-compliance or specific instances of non-compliance.